Laythe-lang/Laythe/README.md

 hi! john
 ```

-**New Collection Types**: Spacelox now has lists and maps as part of the language both supporting literals.
+**New Collection Types**: Laythe now has lists and maps as part of the language both supporting literals.

 ```lox
 > var list = [1, false, nil, 3, clock];